Strupčice

 Strupčice (Trupschitz) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
-It has about 1,100 inhabitants.
+It has about 1,200 inhabitants.

 Strupčice lies approximately 10 km east of Chomutov, 42 km south-west of Ústí nad Labem, and 77 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages of Hošnice, Okořín and Sušany are administrative parts of Strupčice.
+Strupčice consists of four municipal parts (in brackets population according to the 2021 census):